 After high school, I sent an application to a gymnasium that was unique in Sweden because it also had a chess academy.
 I studied there for 3 years under the guidance of International M Nils-Gustaf Renman.
 He was a Swedish champion in 1978 and also 1980.

-This gave me a solid foundation and changed the way I thought about the board.
+This gave me a solid foundation and improved my thought process during games.
 In my final year, I qualified for our school's representative team.
 We won the national school championship and also the Nordic finals in Iceland.

 When I started coaching online my first student had a clear goal (qualifying to his national olympic chess team) and we defined together what areas to focus on.
 I put in lots of time into preparing and building a portfolio of useful cases to study both in calculation, tactics, and how to play in different structures.
 I try to vary lessons so we work on different things all the time.
 Since then, I have worked with many different players usually ranging from 1000 to 1900 rating.